YakubuShehu/TF_Wildlife_Detector_Dataset/README.md

 This is a dataset that I collected to train my own Wildlife detector with [TensorFlow's Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).

-> Due to time and resource limitations, the image dataset of wildlife used for training and testing, are from simulations generated from 3D Models.
-In total, there are roughly 254 images.
+> Due to time and resource limitations, the image dataset of wildlife used for training and validation, are from simulations generated from 3D Models.
+In total, there are roughly 794 images.
 ```90% : 10% - Train : Test split```

 ## Getting Started